lee-lindley/plsql_utilities/README.md

     ) RETURN CLOB
 ```

-There is a nice example as a comment in the type definition which I reproduce here:
+There is a nice example as a comment in the type definition which I reproduce here using
+my actual test case values:

 ```sql
 DECLARE
     v_email         html_email_udt;